sondehealth-samples/score/README.md

 How to run iOS Sample:

+  Prerequisite:
-  prerequisite: To run the iOS sample, you need a mac OSx 10.14 machine and x code 10.2 or above to open the project.
+  To run the iOS sample, you need a mac OSx 10.14 machine and x code 10.2 or above to open the project.

  Steps: